 Art is a way of bridging the distance between the knowledge obtained by an individual (e.g., the individual artist) and the knowledge adopted by a group (e.g., those who view the art).
 The viewer has taken that particular selection of data given over by the artist and reexperiences the world in terms of that new data.
 I see the Velázquez.
 I see what he has selected out of his immediate world.
 And now it has become part of my immediate world, controlled largely by my initial bodily readings given by the gist experience.
 Thus, the aesthetic experience is composed of his initial editing of reality, which in turn is given to me in bodily experience and now is constituent of my experience.
 But it, of course, does not end here.
 Others stand in front of Velázquez and others have similar/differing experiences.
 We compare them.
 We talk about them.
 And then we attach names—it is a “solid” composition, it is “slightly unnerving,” etc. Thus, the aesthetic experience—starting with the experience of the artist—parses and edits the plethora of data around us and then, with the experience of the viewer, is constituent of that ever-changing reality that we anchor with names.

 Aristotle noted that we get pleasure from learning.
 Others have noted this as well.
 But the greatest pleasure doesn’t necessarily come from the most abstract learning.
-Art does not lead us only into a realm of abstract generalities but rather maintains us in the realm of particular concrete, bodily experience and gives us an understanding of ourselves as embodied, living beings and as others so similarly so construed.
+Art does not lead us only into a realm of abstract generalities but rather maintains us in the realm of particular concrete, bodily experience and gives us an understanding of ourselves as embodied, living beings and of others so similarly construed.
 And it is by paying attention to gist that we come to better understand that.

 Notes